rcl-ssl/docs/subscription/terms-of-service.md

 ## General Conditions

-You may not use the RCL SSL Apps for any illegal or unauthorized purpose nor may you, in the use of the Apps, violate any laws in your jurisdiction (including but not limited to copyright laws), the laws applicable to you in your customer’s jurisdiction.
+You may not use the RCL SSL Apps for any illegal or unauthorized purpose nor may you, in the use of the RCL SSL Apps, violate any laws in your jurisdiction (including but not limited to copyright laws), the laws applicable to you in your customer’s jurisdiction.
 You will comply with all applicable laws, rules and regulations in your use of the Service.

 ## Our Rights